 Hi, I’m Yordan - a Jack of all trades, master of some.
 I ensure my stakeholders have valuable insights using my experience in the tech space and passion for people and data to empower better decisions and impact business growth.
-I wrote my first line of code nearly 20 years ago and worked in IT for more than ten years.
+I wrote my first line of code nearly 20 years ago and worked in IT for over ten years.

 I share stories and thoughts about technologies, people, productivity and management in the data field.

 I started coding at school back in 2003 but found my passion in programming about two years later.
 That is s when I started modding my favourite game at that time, Counter-Strike.
-Those blood effects I added was sick.
+Those blood effects I added were sick.

 I landed my first programming job in 2010 in a small company with two engineers and one graphical designer.
 For the short time I stayed, we developed one web-based game from start to end.
 We also finished another started by an external company.
 We built quite a few websites.
-Some of them still are alive and with their original design.
+Some of them are still alive and with their original design.
 That’s also when my first daughter was born, and I got my BCS degree.

 After that, I joined Dext (Receipt Bank back then).
 That is the largest company I’ve worked for so far.
 When I joined, we were less than 200 people.
 I was the only data engineer.
 I was working on an already-started Proof of Concept project with PySpark.
 The project gained popularity within the company.
-Soon every department wanted to use these sweet dashboards.
-The company grew to more than 500 people, and the analytics team to more than ten.
+Soon, every department wanted to use these sweet dashboards.
+The company grew to more than 500 people and the analytics team to more than ten.
 We started with a couple of gigs of data and now store hundreds of terabytes of it.
 We had to revisit tooling and processes while ensuring our data - was secure, reliable and up-to-date.
 Aside from the technical challenges, I learned how to work remotely, communicate effectively, and think more strategically.
 My family and I moved to our house in the countryside that we built from scratch.
 Also, our third daughter was born.

 Apart from my career and life, I’m part of a small non-profit.
 We organise free events dedicated to open-source software and hardware.
 Our main event is an annual conference in Plovdiv, Bulgaria, but my favourites are the workshops for kids.